Managing Project Load File Import Templates

 Mapping Requirements and Guidelines

-• the location of native files, using a Load File field such as NativeLink/NativeFile (hereafter referred to as NativeLink).
+• The location of native files, using a Load File field such as NativeLink/NativeFile (hereafter referred to as NativeLink).

-• the location of text files from OCR processing, using a Load File field such as TextLink/OCRPath (hereafter referred to as TextLink).
+• The location of text files from OCR processing, using a Load File field such as TextLink/OCRPath (hereafter referred to as TextLink).

 In general, you must also have a mapping entry forextbegdoc to identify the external starting document with a document number.
 This mapping entry is required for any load file import setup.